OuterMaze/semperland-contracts/README.md

-# lingr-contracts
+# semperland-contracts
-Underlying contracts for the lingr.app application.
+Underlying contracts for the semperland.app application.